READY Compass · Erasmus+ · 15 questions

 "Problems in internships rarely appear suddenly.
 They become suddenly visible, because we lacked the language to name them earlier."

-Three ways to use READY
+Three ways READY gets used

-During a session.
+In a team session.

 01